tadgeobrien/Hive-Monitor/README.md

 # Hive-Monitor
 Creating a simple bee hive monitoring system for a public garden space.
 Likely using Arduino and maybe a Rasberry Pi.
 (Basically Modelling after this [Makezine Article](https://makezine.com/projects/bees-sensors-monitor-hive-health).
+[The data I would like to look like this](http://everettsprojects.com/2012/12/31/arduino-super-graphing-data-logger/).
+I would like it if I could set it up as a hotspot that people could click on the data to view it.
+Ie connect to 490hive wireless and be directed to www.home.arpa where you can choose what to see ie. Hive Weight Hive Temperature Hive Humidity for last N days.

 # Goal